 Tuesday 20 June.
 Gathering a virtual cargo (2)

-Keynsham chocolate and brass to tobacco and cotton in Bristol
+Keynsham the chocolate factory and brass mills to tobacco and cotton in Bristol

 Wednesday 21 June.
 Sunrise to sunset legacies in the tide